 Scenario B: Persistent and Durable Storage

-A Block Volume volume can be detached from an instance and moved to a different instance without loss of data.
-This data persistence allows you to easily migrate data between instances and ensures that your data is safely stored, even when it is not connected to an instance.
-Any data will remain intact until you reformat or delete the volume.
+A Block Volume volume can be detached from an instance and moved to a different instance without the loss of data.
+This data persistence enables you to migrate data between instances and ensures that your data is safely stored, even when it is not connected to an instance.
+Any data remains intact until you reformat or delete the volume.

-To move your volume to another instance, unmount the drive from the initial instance, terminate the iSCSI connection, and attach it to the second instance.
-From there, you simply connect and mount the drive from that instance's guest OS to instantly have access to all of your data.
+To move your volume to another instance, unmount the drive from the initial instance, terminate the iSCSI connection, and attach the volume to the second instance.
+From there, you connect and mount the drive from that instance's guest OS to have access to all of your data.

 Additionally, Block Volume volumes offer a high level of data durability compared to standard, attached drives.
 All volumes are automatically replicated for you, helping to protect against data loss.

 When you terminate an instance, you can keep the associated boot volume and use it to launch a new instance with a different instance type or shape.
 This allows you to easily switch from a bare metal instance to a VM instance and vice versa, or scale up or scale down the number of cores for an instance.
 See Creating an Instance for steps to launch an instance based on a boot volume.

 When you attach a block volume to a VM instance, you have two options for attachment type, iSCSI or paravirtualized.
 Paravirtualized attachments simplify the process of configuring your block storage by removing the extra commands that are required before connecting to an iSCSI-attached volume.
 The trade-off is that IOPS performance for iSCSI attachments is greater than that for paravirtualized attachments.
 You should consider your requirements when selecting a volume's attachment type.